 Emese is a second generation Canadian-American Hungarian who is an NYU graduate in filmmaking.
 She has been a human rights activist since high school, and is the executive director of the Hungarian Human Rights Foundation.

-Program Manager in New York
+Program Director in New York

 Gabi, a Rutgers University graduate, is a second generation American Hungarian from New Jersey.
 She has been the Program Manager of ReConnect Hungary since summer 2018, and also organizes fundraising events for HHRF.